 Photo: This car we saw by the Tulum beach road would have been very cute to drive.
 It would however not have been practical.
 Scroll down for a picture of the car we rented.

-The cost for the car itself is rarely that expensive, though of course this will vary greatly depending on where you’re located and which car rental you are planning on using.
+The cost for the car itself is rarely that expensive (at least from a Finnish person’s point of view), though of course this will vary greatly depending on where you’re located and which car rental you are planning on using.
 The insurance is the pricey part of renting a car.

 Although the insurance usually isn’t mandatory, it is definitely recommended, just in case something were to happen.
 We paid for a basic insurance, but didn’t take the extra insurances for the windshield and the tires that we were offered while booking online.